taimoorsattar7/taimoorsattar.dev/content/blogs/layout-in-css/index.md

 ---
-title: Layout in CSS
+title: 4 Ways to define layout in CSS
-description: Layout in CSS
+description: Layout in CSS makes your content sit in a row or column.
+A Flexible layout helps to fit more content in less space.
 date: 2021-04-24T19:00:02.678Z
 tags:
   - layout